Jesusprzr/Making-Of-A-Data-Scientist/README.md

    - Is a highly paid field.
    - AI is the present and the future of mankind (*PD:I dream of becoming a cyborg*).

-Understanding some personal qualities and having an idea of how the world is being influenced by technology, I qucikly came to an answer.
+By understanding some personal qualities and having an idea of how the world is being influenced by technology, I qucikly came to an answer.
 Becoming a beast in Data Science is the goal that I should aim for.

 ## The Approach
 Okay, I want to be a data scientist.
 But now, I gotta adapt that goal to my situation, environment, and needs.

 There are plenty of resources online to learn data science.
 And is easy to get overwelmed by it.
-I personally
+But we can filter that based on our interests and perspective.
+From my perspective, it would be idiotic if I pick a course and study data science for the next few months/years based on a syllabus and way of learning that is intended to match a wider audience, is not that much specified and specialized, and doesn't get me up and runing with the essential as fast as I can, so I can start making money while learning on the process.
+That would be like going to University, and that will be counterproductive (from my perspective).
+So I did a lot of research for the last few weeks and got access to lots of different resources, now I filtered them (based on my interests) and now I am learning data science with the resources that provide me the following:
+ * A straight forward approach for learning the essentials to start implementing *DS*.
+ * Also an approach that is more practical, instead of theoretical.
+ * Guidance towards the journey and important things such as building a portfolio, connecting, freelancing, etc.
+ * Quality content.
+After all... **Input = Output.** If I learn shit, I will produce shit.

-# Making Of A Datan Scientist Structure:
+# Structure:
+Okay, now that we know what, why, how, and  where.
+It is time to create the structure/roadmap of this journey:
  1. Understand the big picture.
  2. Know the full workflow process.
  3. First things first, focus on what matters.